MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

         - `[UserId <String>]`: Unique Identifier for the user associated with the device.
 This property is read-only.
         - `[UserPrincipalName <String>]`: Device user principal name.
 This property is read-only.
         - `[WiFiMacAddress <String>]`: Wi-Fi MAC.
 This property is read-only.
-      - `[Manager <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+      - `[Manager <IMicrosoftGraphDirectoryObject>]`: directoryObject
       - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups, directory roles and administrative units that the user is a member of.
 Read-only.
 Nullable.
+Supports $expand.
-      - `[Messages <IMicrosoftGraphMessage1[]>]`: The messages in a mailbox or folder.
+      - `[Messages <IMicrosoftGraphMessage[]>]`: The messages in a mailbox or folder.
 Read-only.
 Nullable.
       - `[MobilePhone <String>]`: The primary cellular telephone number for the user.
 Read-only for users synced from on-premises directory.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
       - `[MySite <String>]`: The URL for the user's personal site.
 Returned only on $select.
-      - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant1[]>]`:
+      - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant[]>]`:
         - `[Id <String>]`: Read-only.
         - `[ClientId <String>]`: The id of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).
         - `[ConsentType <String>]`: Indicates whether authorization is granted for the client application to impersonate all users or only a specific user.
 AllPrincipals indicates authorization to impersonate all users.
 Principal indicates authorization to impersonate a specific user.
 Consent on behalf of all users can be granted by an administrator.
 Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
 Required.
 Supports $filter (eq only).
         - `[PrincipalId <String>]`: The id of the user on behalf of whom the client is authorized to access the resource, when consentType is Principal.
 If consentType is AllPrincipals this value is null.
 Required when consentType is Principal.
         - `[ResourceId <String>]`: The id of the resource service principal to which access is authorized.
 This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.
         - `[Scope <String>]`: A space-separated list of the claim values for delegated permissions which should be included in access tokens for the resource application (the API).
 For example, openid User.Read GroupMember.Read.All.
 Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the publishedPermissionScopes property of the resource service principal.
       - `[OfficeLocation <String>]`: The office location in the user's place of business.
 Maximum length is 128 characters.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
       - `[OnPremisesDistinguishedName <String>]`: Contains the on-premises Active Directory distinguished name or DN.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
       - `[OnPremisesDomainName <String>]`: Contains the on-premises domainFQDN, also called dnsDomainName synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
       - `[OnPremisesExtensionAttributes <IMicrosoftGraphOnPremisesExtensionAttributes>]`: onPremisesExtensionAttributes